 A DMHO provides a network of dentists and dental offices for you to choose from.
 You’ll select a primary dentist for all your basic care, and if a specialist is needed for any major procedures, your primary dentist will refer you to a specialist within the network.

 As long as you stay within the plan’s network, you won’t be responsible for the total cost of covered services.
 Should you step out of the network, you’ll typically take on the full cost of service.
 Most DMHOs have no annual maximums, which is the most that a plan will pay toward the cost of your care in a given year, and many don’t have an annual deductible either.

 DPPO (Dental Preferred Provider Organization)

 A DPPO plan provides a little more flexibility in that you can roam outside the provider’s network and still receive some coverage for services.
-You will not need a primary dentist or referrals for services.
+You may not need a primary dentist or referrals for services.
 The tradeoff for greater freedom is that a DPPO generally garners higher monthly costs in premiums and can come with annual limits.

-A discount plan requires a monthly fee, just like a premium.
-This fee grants you access to a collection of discounted offers put forth by various dentist offices in your area.
+Dental Discount Plans: Another OptionDental discount plans require a monthly fee, just like a premium.
+This fee may grant you access to a collection of discounted offers put forth by various dentist offices in your area.
 Dental discount plans are not the same as dental insurance plans.
-But if you find a dental discount plan with no waiting period, you’ll have immediate access to an array of services at reduced prices.
+But if you find a dental discount plan with no waiting period, you may have immediate access to an array of services at reduced prices.